Skip to main content

 Check if you need to pay inheritance tax before applying for probate.

-• If it is an excepted estate-
+If it is an excepted estate you’ll need to fill in either:

-• For deaths on or before 31/12/2021 HMRC form IHT205
+• for deaths on or before 31 December 2021 HMRC use form IHT205

 What you need to apply

 There are documents you will need to apply.
-The specific documents you need will depend on the particular circumstances of the application.
+The documents you need will depend on the particular circumstances of the application.

 • death certificate or coroner's certificate (personal applications only)